mengxu-readme/mengxu-readme.github.io/_pages/about.md

 Hello!
 Thank you for stopping by my personal website!

-My name is Meng Xu, and I’m a first year Management PhD student at the University of Georgia.
-I study strategic management, strategic leadership, and corporate governance.
+My name is Meng Xu, a first year Management PhD student at the University of Georgia.
+I study strategic leadership and corporate governance, and I'm interested in innovative organizational research methods.

 Before I made the life-changing decision to pursue a PhD, I was a Sr. Product Manager at a fintech company, leading cross-functional teams and managing a SaaS analytics platform that was adopted by enterprise customers from over fifteen countries and generated over $600M in annual revenue.
 I received my MBA from Georgia Institute of Technology and my BBA from the University of Georgia (Go Dawgs!).